 Example 2

-For dinner, you visit the Coral Reef Restaurant and get the Slow-roasted Prime Rib ($36).
-You also get the Chocolate Wave dessert ($11).
-And because you truly want to get all your value, you utilize your drink on an alcoholic beverage and get the Smoked Turkey Cocktail ($17).
+For dinner, you visit the Coral Reef Restaurant and get the Grilled Mahi Mahi ($35).
+You also get the Chocolate Mousse dessert ($10).
+And because you truly want to get all your value, you utilize your drink on an alcoholic beverage and get the Smoked Turkey Cocktail ($17.50).

-In this instance you’d have paid $99.54 plus tax out of pocket.
-The Disney Dining Plan would have only cost you $94 out of pocket.
-You would come out ahead this time.
+In this instance you’d have paid $99.74 plus tax out of pocket.
+The Disney Dining Plan would have cost you $97.70.
+You would come out even this time.
+Perhaps you come out ahead if you get a more expensive entree during your sit-down meal.
 You can see how valuable it is to add alcoholic beverages to truly get value from the dining plan.

 Reasons to Get a Dining Plan